Choco Taco

 Choco Taco was a Good Humor-Breyers ice cream novelty resembling a taco.
 It consisted of a disk of waffle cone material folded to resemble a hard taco shell, reduced-fat vanilla ice cream, artificially flavored fudge, peanuts, and a milk chocolate coating.
 The Choco Taco was marketed under the Klondike brand as "The Original Ice Cream Taco".

-The Choco Taco stopped producing in 2022.
-But a similar product called the Tacolate, filled with cinnamon ancho chili ice cream, will be sold at Taco Bell starting October 2025.
+The Choco Taco stopped production in 2022.
+A similar product called the Tacolate, filled with cinnamon ancho chili ice cream, was launched as a collaboration between Taco Bell and Salt & Straw in October 2025.

 History

 1983–1999: Introduction and improvement

 The Choco Taco was invented in Philadelphia in 1983 by Alan Drazen, a mobile food vendor manager for the Jack and Jill Ice Cream Company.
 The product rolled out in the spring of 1984 and quickly became popular among mobile vending trucks with a suggested retail price of 89 cents each.
 In 1985, Jack & Jill teamed with Gold Bond Ice Cream Co. to handle nationwide production and distribution of the Choco Taco.
 By summer, it was in 30 states and sold in supermarket three-packs in two varieties—Vanilla and Fudge Grande.

 In 1989, Unilever acquired Gold Bond and the Choco Taco brand, later incorporating the product into the Good Humor–Breyers Ice Cream Company in 1993.

 In 1998, Unilever introduced the Choco Taco to Italy and United Kingdom under the name Winner Taco through its subsidiaries Algida and Walls.
 In 1999 it was introduced in Sweden through another subsidiary, GB Glace, under the same name.

 In 1999, the company improved the product, incorporating a shell which stayed crisper, and introduced new packaging.
 The same year, the company introduced a Klondike Cookies & Cream Choco Taco, containing cookies and cream ice cream and covered with cookie pieces.
 Choco Tacos were also sold at some Taco Bell restaurants.